Underage DUI Lawyer

 Helping Under-21 Drivers Fight Drunk Driving Charges

-If charged with driving under the influence (DUI), your child could be facing serious consequences.
-These consequences include a criminal record and ineligibility for certain types of educational financial aid, etc.
+)If you are under 21 & are charged with Driving Under the Influence (DUI), you could be facing serious consequences.
+These consequences include a criminal record, license suspension, skyrocketing insurance rates and ineligibility for certain types of school financial aid, scholarships, grants & work study programs. etc.

 Underage DUI Consequences in Georgia